fabri1983/java2proto2grpc/README.md

 - Provides non secured and TLS-secured grpc server and client.
 - Provides blocking, asynchronous, and futurable grpc calls.
 - Provides **Resilience4j's Bulkhead** client interceptor to limit number of concurrent calls.
-- Use of java compiler `-parameter` option to expose parameters name in signature definition, so we can get the real parameter name and so improve the `.proto` file readablity.
 - Provides a `GrpcManagedChannelServiceDiscovery` with a **Consul Service Discovery** client and **Load Balancer** capability, from [grpc-java-load-balancer-using-consul](https://github.com/mykidong/grpc-java-load-balancer-using-consul).
 See tests.